thelo4tpe0ple/fuckCVE/README.md

 # fuckCVE
-A tool of auto scan CVE in code
+A auto tool of sacnning CVE for project